 On July 17, 2018, the SEC declared effective our registration statement on Form S-1 (File No. 333-225824), as amended, filed in connection with our IPO.
-The IPO closed on July 20, 2018 and we issued and sold 6,900,00 shares of our common stock at a price to the public of \$17.00 per share, which included the exercise in full of the underwriters' option to purchase additional shares.
+The IPO closed on July 20, 2018 and we issued and sold 6,900,000 shares of our common stock at a price to the public of \$17.00 per share, which included the exercise in full of the underwriters' option to purchase additional shares.
 We received gross proceeds from the IPO of \$117.3 million, before deducting underwriting discounts and commissions of approximately \$8.2 million and estimated offering expenses of approximately \$2.6 million.
 The managing underwriters of the offering were J.P.
 Morgan Securities LLC, Leerink Partners LLC and Piper Jaffray & Co.
 No offering expenses were paid or are payable, directly or indirectly, to our directors or officers, to persons owning 10% or more of any class of our equity securities or to any of our affiliates.

-As of September 30, 2019, we have not used any of the proceeds from our IPO.
+As of March 31, 2020, we have used approximately \$5.7 million of the proceeds from our IPO for general corporate purposes, including the development of paltusotine as well as for the preclinical and clinical development of our other development programs.
 There has been no material change in the planned use of such proceeds from that described in the Prospectus.